bnvk/social-archiver/README.md

 ### Warning - this tool is not quite ready for use yet

 Unless you already have a Facebook App auth token, this tool will not function correctly and do what it is supposed to.
 I'm working on this as much as possible, but development takes time.
-If you are handy with Python, feel free to get in touch and help ~ @brennannovak
+If you are handy with Python, feel free to get in touch and help ~ [https://brennannovak.com Brennan Novak] [https://github.com/brennannovak @brennannovak]

 ### Setup